oupirum/psr/README.md

 ### Data Storage
 All encrypted data is stored in the `~/.psr_storage` file.
 This file is automatically created if it doesn't exist.
-Ensure that you safeguard this file as losing it will result in the permanent loss of all stored entries.
+Ensure that you safeguard or backup this file as losing it will result in the permanent loss of all stored entries.